 "Whether led by reason or by desire alone, no human being does anything except in accordance with the laws and rules of nature."
 Spinoza

-Spinoza, his lathe, and the manufactured lenses beahve strictly and solely according to teh Laws of Nature expressed through his and their essence.
+Spinoza is not intervening in Nature through an act of will to produce lenses contra naturam.
+Spinoza, his lathe, and the manufactured lenses behave strictly and solely according to the Laws of Nature expressed through his and their essence.